-What to Drink in San Sebastian: An Insider’s Guide
+What to Drink in San Sebastián: An Insider’s Guide

+When you’re in Spain, it might be tempting to eschew every other drink on the menu and just go for sangria.
 After all, that’s what Spain is famous for…right?
 Surprisingly, no!
 Drinks in Spain are widely varied (and, to be honest, you’ll rarely see locals sipping on sangria), and in the Basque Country, choices become even more diverse.
-If you’re wondering what to drink in San Sebastian, here are a few options to get you started.
+If you’re wondering what to drink in San Sebastián, here are a few authentic options to get you started.

 A guide pours a glass of red wine for a guest while on a food tour in San Sebastian